-3. At the Water
+3. At the Venue

-Before we set out on our journey we need to be confident in our ability to deal with the complications it might bring.
-A river is usually a shared space; we must also be aware of other users and consider how we will safely get on the water.
+Before we get on the water we need to be confident in our ability to deal with the complications it might bring.
+A man-made venue is usually a shared space; we must also be aware of other users and consider how we will safely get on the water.

-Consideration: Other users - we sometimes paddle in busy areas.
-We may need to share the water with swimmers, kayakers and anglers, amongst others.
-To do this safely, an 'etiquette' amongst these users has developed to minimise conflict and help everyone enjoy the environment.
-It is also important to know something about the others we are paddling with.
+Consideration: Do we need to sign in or hold a membership for the venue?
+Other users - we sometimes paddle at busy times.
+We may need to share the water with kayakers and rafters.
+To do this safely, an 'etiquette' amongst these users has developed to minimise conflict and help everyone enjoy the venue.
+Does the venue have specific 'etiquette' requirements?
+It is also important to know and take into consideration about other sessions taking place - such as rafting, freestyle and slalom.

 We may need to consider: Who else is in the area?
-Are we using a managed or supervised venue?
 What is the etiquette here?
 Where can we park and change considerately to other users?
 Who else is paddling with us?
 What is their current ability?
 Are we aware of their motivations?